Public Fund Survey

 Figure I plots the median external cash flow as a percentage of assets since FY 01.
 External cash flow is the difference between a system’s revenue from contributions, and payouts for benefits and administrative expenses.
 External cash flow excludes investment gains and losses.
 Dividing a system’s cash flow into the market value of the system’s assets produces the measure of cash flow as a percentage of assets.
 A growing number of annuitants, combined with slow or negative growth in active members, will result in a reduction in a retirement system’s external cash flow.
 Conversely, a growing asset base will offset a rate of negative cash flow.
 Contributions made below the actuarially recommended rate can also contribute to a plan’s negative cash flow.

 Nearly all systems in the survey have an external cash flow that is negative, meaning they pay out each year more in benefits and administrative expenses than they collect in contributions.
 Negative cash flow is not, by itself, an indication of financial or actuarial distress: the purpose of accumulating assets is to eventually pay them out as benefits.
 As a system matures, i.e., as its members age, and ultimately retire, the system will inevitably pay out in benefits relatively more compared to a less mature, younger system with fewer retirees.
 A lower (more negative) cash flow may require the system’s assets to be managed more conservatively, with a larger allocation to more liquid assets to meet current benefit payroll requirements.
-For example, in 2018, the Kentucky Public Pensions Authority reduced the investment return assumption of one of its plans—the Kentucky Employees’ Retirement System—to 5.25 percent, because the plan’s funding level (then below 20 percent) requires the fund to maintain a relatively large portion of its assets in more liquid securities that do not generate a significant investment return.
+For example, in 2018, the Kentucky Public Pensions Authority reduced the investment return assumption of one of its plans—the Kentucky Employees’ Retirement System—to 5.25 percent, because the plan’s funding level (then below 20 percent) required the fund to maintain a relatively large portion of its assets in more liquid securities that do not generate a significant investment return.

 Figure I